 For comprehensive details of Carer’s Leave entitlements, refer to Chapter Six (PDF) of Department of Education circular 54/2019.

 Carer’s leave is a period of unpaid leave for a teacher to look after someone in need of full-time care.
-It may be taken for a period of up to 104 weeks in total, and generally for not less than thirteen weeks, though an employer may facilitate a shorter period of leave.
+It may be taken for a period of up to 104 weeks in total, and generally for not less than thirteen weeks, though an employer may facilitate a shorter period of leave. (refer to Circular 54/19 for further details).

 If a teacher is not taking the full 104 weeks consecutively, they are required to return to service from carer’s leave for at least six weeks before a further period of carer’s leave may be taken.

-The leave is unpaid, though with sufficient Class A PRSI contributions, the teacher may be eligible for Carer’s Benefit, worth up to €225 per week.
+The leave is unpaid, though with sufficient Class A PRSI contributions, the teacher may be eligible for Carer’s Benefit, of €249 per week when caring for one person.

-Applying for carer’s leave and benefit
+Applying for Carer’s Leave and Benefit

 A teacher who has completed one year of service with their school will be eligible to apply for carer’s leave.
-For a teacher who has been compulsorily redeployed, or whose school has amalgamated, this requirement is waived.
+For a teacher who has been compulsorily redeployed, or whose school has amalgamated, this service requirement is waived.

 Applications should be made with the application form at Chapter Six (PDF) of Department of Education circular 54/2019.
 The Board will use the confirmation document at Appendix B to approve the leave, at least four weeks before its commencement.

-The care requirements of the “relevant person” for whom the teacher is caring must be assessed and confirmed by the Department of Social Protection, so the teacher must apply for Carer’s Benefit during this time, using the CarB1 form.
+The care requirements of the “relevant person” for whom the teacher is caring must be assessed and confirmed by the Department of Social Protection, so the teacher must apply for Carer’s Benefit during this time, using the CARB1 form.

-A teacher with caring responsibilities may seek to reduce their hours initially, by applying to job share, and then subsequently need to take a period of carer’s leave.
+A teacher with caring responsibilities may seek to reduce their hours, initially by applying to job share, and then subsequently need to take a period of carer’s leave.
 Unfortunately, teachers should be aware that working as a job sharer may affect their claim for carer’s benefit.

-- You have been employed for at least 8 weeks, whether consecutive or not, in the previous 26 week period.
+• You have been employed for at least 8 weeks, whether consecutive or not, in the previous 26 week period.

-- You must be in employment for a minimum of 16 hours per week or 32 hours per fortnight.
+• You must be in employment for a minimum of 16 hours per week or 32 hours per fortnight.

-- You don’t have to meet this condition if you were getting Carer’s Benefit in the previous 26 weeks.
+• You don’t have to meet this condition if you were getting Carer’s Benefit in the previous 26 weeks.

-Working on carer’s leave
+Working on Carer’s Leave

 A teacher may substitute teach (or undertake other work outside teaching) while on carer’s leave provided:

-- Permission is obtained from the Department of Social Protection before commencing employment (so they can confirm that adequate care is still being provided)
+1. Permission is obtained from the Department of Social Protection before commencing employment (so they can confirm that adequate care is still being provided)

-- The aggregate hours of employment don’t exceed 18.5 hours a week (increased from 15 hours to 18.5 hours in January 2020)
+2. The aggregate hours of employment don’t exceed 18.5 hours a week (increased from 15 hours to 18.5 hours in January 2020)

-- Their net earnings from all employment do not exceed the approved weekly limit set by the DSP (as of July 2017, €332.50 per week, details at www.welfare.ie)
+3. Their net earnings from all employment do not exceed the approved weekly limit set by the DSP (as of June 2024, €450 a week after tax, details at Carer’s Benefit (www.gov.ie))

 A teacher may substitute in their own school, but they may not cover any part of the vacancy created by their own carer’s leave.

-Returning from carer’s leave
+Returning from Carer’s Leave

 In normal circumstances, carer’s leave will end on the date agreed in the confirmation document.

 However, it may be ended earlier if the relevant person is no longer in need of full-time care, or dies.
-In the case of the latter, the teacher may remain on leave for a further period of six weeks, or until the date specified in the confirmation document, whichever is earlier.
+In the case of the latter, the teacher can remain on leave for a further period of six weeks, or until the date specified in the confirmation document, whichever is earlier.

 If the DSP believes a teacher is no longer meeting the criteria to be in receipt of carer’s benefit, the board will terminate the carer’s leave.
 (This may occur if the relevant person is no longer in need of full-time care, if the teacher is no longer providing that care, or if the teacher is taking up employment for more than the statutory 15 hours per week.)